ahn/vaadin-oauthpopup/README.md

 The basic flow goes as follows:

+1. `OAuthPopupButton` extends itself with `OAuthPopupOpener`
-1. When `OAuthPopupButton` is attached, it
+1. When `OAuthPopupOpener` is attached, it
     * stores a `OAuthData` instance as a session attribute, for other windows to read
-    * attaches a `BrowserWindowOpener` to itself
 2. When the button is clicked, the opener opens a `OAuthPopupUI` in a new window
 3. The `OAuthPopupUI`
     * reads the `OAuthData` from the session attribute